Interview by Meritxell Rosell

-GR: The idea came up in 2012 when East Sussex County Council announced they were going to privatise the running of Newhaven Fort.
-Concerned that the character of the place might soon be lost local book publisher Al Kemp got in touch with Graham Newbury saying that something should be done in the space.
+Geoff Reader: The idea came up in 2012 when East Sussex County Council announced they were going to privatise the running of Newhaven Fort.
+Concerned that the character of the place might soon be lost, local book publisher Al Kemp got in touch with Graham Newbury, saying that something should be done in the space.

-DM: From there we continued organising events: retrospectives of the work of Terry Riley and Alvin Lucier, a film season about hidden sound cultures across the world, and a Dada night at Cafe OTO that occurred 100 years to the day after the movement was established at Cabaret Voltaire.
-Two years after the first Fort Process festival we did it again, and so it became a biannual event.
+Daniel Mackenzie: From there, we continued organising events: retrospectives of the work of Terry Riley and Alvin Lucier, a film season about hidden sound cultures across the world, and a Dada night at Cafe OTO that occurred 100 years to the day after the movement was established at Cabaret Voltaire.
+Two years after the first Fort Process festival, we did it again, and so it became a biannual event.

 The location, Newhaven Fort, is a major player in the festival.
 How you do you articulate or think about the performances around it?

-AS: The response we got back from the first FP showed us that the experience of roaming around the fort was a big part of the appeal – it’s a bit like the illicit thrill you get from a late night walkabout in a disused building.
+Alistair Strachan: The response we got back from the first FP showed us that the experience of roaming around the fort was a big part of the appeal – it’s a bit like the illicit thrill you get from a late-night walkabout in a disused building.

-DM: The space allows for a more fluid categorisation of disciplines.
-On one hand, you have fairly strict, static installation work; on the other, there’s the more traditional festival performance arrangement: stages, schedules, specific timings.
-We’re able to explore this wide middle where physical acoustic space can impact upon or influence a performance, or a performer can be free to adapt to a much longer performance time or unconventional stage set up.
+Daniel Mackenzie: The space allows for a more fluid categorisation of disciplines.
+On one hand, you have fairly strict, static installation work; on the other, there’s the more traditional festival performance arrangement: stages, schedules, and specific timings.
+We’re able to explore this wide middle where physical acoustic space can impact upon or influence performance, or a performer can be free to adapt to a much longer performance time or unconventional stage set-up.
 This flexibility was epitomised by Liminal in the first Fort Process.
 They had us place a 200kg bell at the end of a particularly reverberant (and apparently haunted) tunnel, and the bell was struck at specific times between midday and 4 pm.

-Why the interest in science for this year edition?
-What is the intellectual process behind?
+Why the interest in science for this year’s edition?
+What is the intellectual process behind it?

-GR: One thing was that Its 250 years since the birth of Joseph Fourier whose work underlies analogue synthesis.
+Geoff Reader: One thing was that It’s 250 years since the birth of Joseph Fourier, whose work underlies analogue synthesis.
 Also, I’m a physicist by education, so I always have an interest in science.

 Where do you see taking Fort Process into?

-AS: We’ve been looking at other forts along the coast, such as the Napoleonic Redoubt in Harwich where I grew up.
+Alistair Strachan: We’ve been looking at other forts along the coast, such as the Napoleonic Redoubt in Harwich, where I grew up.

-DM: We’ve spoken about the reappropriation of spaces associated with the violence of war, and how these can be reassigned for more positive futures: providing an environment where people can create and therefore connect, rather than celebrate a destructive past.
+Daniel Mackenzie: We’ve spoken about the re-appropriation of spaces associated with the violence of war and how these can be reassigned for more positive futures: providing an environment where people can create and therefore connect, rather than celebrate a destructive past.

 What would be your biggest programming/curating extravaganza?

-AS: A couple of weeks after the last Fort Process in 2016, we took off to Finland to visit the fortress of Suomenlinna, an island off Helsinki.
+Alistair Strachan: A couple of weeks after the last Fort Process in 2016, we took off to Finland to visit the fortress of Suomenlinna, an island off Helsinki.
 We were shown around by Tina and Marie of the governing body there, as they were interested in what we had done at Newhaven and what we might do at Suomenlinna.
-We were all wowed by the place – from a disused aeroplane engineering works to hobbit-like structures built into the earth, myriad tunnels and craggy beaches – and made plans for an event that will hopefully materialise in the coming years.
+We were all wowed by the place – from a disused aeroplane, and engineering works to hobbit-like structures built into the earth, myriad tunnels and craggy beaches – and made plans for an event that will hopefully materialise in the coming years.

-GN: Also we have had positive meetings with various prime exponents in the arts sector of the coastal town of Ponta do Sol In Madeira about taking over the town and its many venues and arts centres for a large arts festival, including wonderful long sound walks cut into the crags and under small waterfalls in the mountainous areas just off the coast, the possibility of a stage erected on the natural dam of an ancient riverbed and even a huge unfinished road tunnel cut into a mountain for use as a performance space.
+Graham Newbury: Also, we have had positive meetings with various prime exponents in the arts sector of the coastal town of Ponta do Sol In Madeira about taking over the town and it’s many venues and art centres for a large arts festival, including wonderful long sound walks cut into the crags and under small waterfalls in the mountainous areas just off the coast, the possibility of a stage erected on the natural dam of an ancient riverbed and even a huge unfinished road tunnel cut into a mountain for use as a performance space.

-DM: Something that genuinely had people wondering what it was they were experiencing.
+Daniel Mackenzie: Something that genuinely had people wondering what it was they were experiencing.
 Some odd mixture of installation, performance, LARPing, interactive and moving yet psychedelic and mind-expanding, on a large, integrated scale.
-Not sure what that would actually be though.
+Not sure what that would actually be, though.

 What is your chief enemy of creativity?